legendum/plano/README.md

 ## JSONP

 Yes, you can add a `?callback=myCallback` query parameter to have the response be sent as JavaScript instead of JSON.
+But remember it's a _Very Bad Idea_ to connect a Plano server to a web/app front-end because there's no auth (yet).

 ## TODO

-* Add Basic Auth
-* Restrict the creation of new databases somehow
-* Add batch operations
-* API for web browsers
-* Mirroring/replication
+* Mirroring/replication/backups